e-miguel/Task-XMen/README.md

 2. Include the URL of the deployed site in your online publishing platform.
 3. Share the deployment script that you used for hosting the site.

+### Note

+Please make sure to follow the guidelines, and feel free to seek assistance from me if you encounter any difficulties during the process.

 ### HTML Website

 This is the HTML website deployed on an EC2 instance using the attached reference architecture.
 I implemented all the resources outlined in the task and reference architecture.